seanmcquaid/seanmcquaid/README.md

 ### Hello there, welcome to my GitHub! 👋

-🛠 I'm currently working with: React 17 and Angular
+🛠 I'm currently working with: Nextjs

 📫  How to reach me: Email